-The finer mesh covers a much smaller area, so it is used to perform a less time consuming fine analysis of the sediment transport behaviour around the area of interest: the LDG between the two weirs.
+The finer mesh covers a much smaller area.
+Indeed, the computational cost with such a fine mesh on the whole domain would have been too high, so the finer mesh is used to perform a less time-consuming fine analysis of the sediment transport behaviour around the area of interest: the LDG between the two weirs.
 The obtained results with this small mesh allowed us to pick the best performing parameters for the whole domain with which we only simulated restoration scenarios, resulting in a substantial saving of time.
-To represent the anthropogenic structures along the river, fixed embankments, weirs and rip-raps, were considered as non erodible (blue in Fig. 6) in the context of sediment transport computations.
+To represent the anthropogenic structures along the river, fixed embankments, weirs and rip-raps were considered as non-erodible (blue in Fig. 6) in the context of sediment transport computations.
 The simulations with both meshes considered sediment transport.